spacemeshos/POET-OLD/protocol.md

 Note that with this binary string labeling scheme we get the following properties:

-1. The id of left sibling of a node in the dag is node i label with the last bit flipped from 1 to 0. e.g. the left sibling of node with id `1001` is `1000`
+1. The id of left sibling of a node in the dag is node i label with the last (LSB) bit flipped from 1 to 0. e.g. the left sibling of node with id `1001` is `1000`
 2. The id of a direct parent in Bn of a node i equals to i with the last bit removed. e.g. the parent of node with id `1011` is `101`

 - Using these properties, the parents ids can be computed based only on the DAG definition and the node's identifier by the following algorithm: